-Evidence shows that expanding the Medicaid income eligibility threshold to include most adults with incomes at or below 138 percent of the FPL is an effective policy for increasing access to needed health care services, through the increase in Medicaid coverage and reductions in uninsurance rates.
+Evidence shows that expanding the Medicaid income eligibility threshold to include most adults with incomes at or below 138 percent of the FPL is an effective policy for increasing access to needed health care services, by increasing Medicaid coverage and reducing in uninsurance rates.
 Medicaid expansion improves the financial wellbeing of parents by reducing cost barriers to health care and catastrophic medical expenditures, among other indicators which increase household resources.
-Finally, Medicaid expansion reduces adverse birth outcomes and there is some evidence that Medicaid expansion may reduce disparities between groups.
+Finally, Medicaid expansion reduces adverse birth outcomes and there is some evidence that Medicaid expansion may reduce disparities between groups, as well.